tim70036/object-storage-prototype/README.md

 ## **Configuration**

-### **Environment Variable**
+### **Create .env File**

 Docker will read environment variables from the `.env` file and use them to configure the application.
 This file is not committed to the repository and is used to store sensitive information such as API keys and secrets.
+Simply create a file named `.env` in the root directory of the project.
 Here is an example of the `.env` file:

 ```shell
 # Set the hosts and volumes MinIO uses at startup